mike99mac/community-docs-mike99mac/docs/core.md

 (venv) $ tar xvf SuiteSparse-5.4.0.tar.gz
 (venv) $ export CVXOPT_SUITESPARSE_SRC_DIR=~/ovos-core/SuiteSparse
 ```
 - Install silero and adapt with pip.
+This can take up to ten minutes.
 ```
 (venv) $ pip install silero adapt
 ...
 ```
 ## Install OVOS core
+OVOS-core is very modular, depending on where you are running OVOS-core you may want to run only a subset of the services.

+By default OVOS-core only installs the minimum components common to all services, for the purposes of this document we will assume you want a full install.

+if you want to fine-tune the components please replace `[all]` in commands below with the subset of desired extras, eg `[skills,bus]`

 OVOS-core can be installed from pypi or from source.
 ### Install from pypi
 This step can take up to an hour.